timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

 - Packages we need:
     - bower
     - ember-cli
-- Create a new ember project
-    - `ember new projectName`
 - `bower install packageName -sa`
     -whats -sa?

 ## Ember Project
+- Create new project
-- package.json
+    - `ember new project-name`
-- Build/Start project command
+- Start project command
     - `ember serve`
         - `ember s` as a short hand
+- package.json
+    - contains dependencies
 - `/dist` folder is like our target folder for java
 - Environment Variable
      - In `environment.js`